 Learn about St. Malo and the Art Nelson Left Behind in 2026!

-The collection embodies precious reminders of Family and the Philippines, capturing the sense of self of the Filipino diaspora.
-Key Filipino themes that also speak to universal community principles include:
+The collection embodies precious reminders of Family and the Philippines, capturing the Sense of Self of the Filipino diaspora.
+Key Filipino themes that speak to universal community principles include:

 Bayanihan (Communal Unity & Cooperation): derived from the tradition of neighbors helping move a house, it is the concept of voluntary, cooperative effort to support others in need without expecting a reward.